Russia's war on Ukraine latest news: almost half Ukraine's energy system reported badly damaged | Law-Order

 Russia's war on Ukraine latest news: almost half Ukraine's energy system reported badly damaged

-The town lies next to a huge dam which both sides have accused each other of planning to destroy. * Russia's defence ministry said its strikes in Ukraine on Thursday were aimed at military and energy infrastructure, Russian news agencies reported.

-Successive waves of Russian missile strikes have badly damaged almost half of Ukraine's energy system, Prime Minister Denys Shmyhal said, as heavy fighting raged in areas in the east and south of the country.
+Russian missile strikes have crippled almost half of Ukraine's energy system, the government said, and authorities in the capital Kyiv warned that the city could face a "complete shutdown" of the power grid as winter sets in.
 CONFLICT

-* Russia's defence ministry said Ukraine had executed more than 10 Russian prisoners of war.
-There was no immediate comment from Ukraine, which has repeatedly accused Russia of war crimes - accusations which Moscow denies. * Russia's RIA Novosti news agency said two civilians were killed and six were wounded in Ukrainian shelling on Nova Kakhovka on Thursday which continued all day on Friday.
-The town lies next to a huge dam which both sides have accused each other of planning to destroy.
+* Hundreds of people were detained or went missing in Ukraine's Kherson region while it was under Russian control, and dozens may have been tortured, Yale University researchers have concluded in a report backed by the U.S. State Department.
+Russia has denied its forces have committed abuses. * Russia's defence ministry said Ukraine had executed more than 10 Russian prisoners of war.
+There was no immediate comment from Ukraine, which has vowed to investigate any alleged abuses by its forces.

-* Russia's defence ministry said its strikes in Ukraine on Thursday were aimed at military and energy infrastructure, Russian news agencies reported. * About 10 million people are without power, President Volodymyr Zelenskiy said on Thursday evening, in a country with a pre-war population of about 44 million.

-* A Reuters witness heard explosions in the centre of Kherson city on Friday morning and saw black smoke rising from behind buildings. * Ukraine's military said Russian forces had fired artillery on the towns of Bakhmut and nearby Soledar in the Donetsk region.
-Russian fire had also hit Balakliya in northeastern Kharkiv region and Nikopol on the opposite bank of the Kakhovka reservoir from the Zaporizhzhia nuclear power station, it said.
+* Ukrainian forces have repelled about 100 attacks in eastern Donetsk region in the past 24 hours, with no letup in the fighting, President Volodymyr Zelenskiy said. * Ukraine's military said Russian forces had fired artillery on the towns of Bakhmut, and nearby Soledar and Bilohorivka in the east.
+Russian fire had also hit areas near Avdiivka and in Zaporizhzhia region in southern Ukraine.

 Reuters could not immediately verify the battlefield reports.
 DIPLOMACY